ChangUk/pyCollaborativeFiltering/README.md

 ## Specification of user-based method
 * User-user similarity does not include neighbors whose similarity is zero or lower value.
 * The similarity between users is multiplied by a weight according to the number of co-rated items.
 (Significance Weighting)
-* The algorithm uses the cosine similarity considering only co-rated items.
+* The algorithm basically uses the cosine similarity considering only co-rated items.
 (Another measure such as Pearson is also applicable by setting parameter.)

 ## Input data format
 UserID \t ItemID \t Count \n
-(or UserID \t ItemID \t Count \t Date \n)

 ## Usage example
 ### Recommendation